mnahmad/links_2_tutorials/python.md

 #### Environments and IDEs

-1. [Installing the Littlest JupyterHub (tljh)](http://tljh.jupyter.org/en/latest/howto/admin/https.html#howto-admin-https-manual).
+1. [Install the Littlest JupyterHub (tljh)](http://tljh.jupyter.org/en/latest/install/custom-server.html).
 Note, this installation is for host machine and not for VMs/Docker Images.
+You can follow [this (http://tljh.jupyter.org/en/latest/topic/tljh-config.html)](http://tljh.jupyter.org/en/latest/topic/tljh-config.html) link for setting configurations like changing ports etc.

 #### Pandas